Are you having a dog that is very dominant and keeps challenging you for things or tasks that you had asked him to do?

 - Blocking your way and not moving off when you ask him to

-- Show aggression towards you (growling and showing his teeth to you)
+- Show aggression towards you (growling and showing his teeth to you, even biting your face)

 - Refusing to get off the furniture when he is asked to do so

-- Biting onto object and not letting go when you ask him to release
+- Biting onto an object and not letting go when you ask him to release

 Dominant behavior is pretty common for dogs when they reach the age of 4 months to one year old.